SELECTION OF QUESTIONS AND ANSWERS

 To make matters worse I possess 4 different interpretations of the Yang style sequences and no two complete sequences are exactly alike.
 The sources are: my instructor of six years ago, yourself, Tsung Hwa Jou, and Yang Jing Ming.
 The last three sources are from illustrations in books.
 Most of the steps are similar, but the sequences differ.
 I am in the process of interpreting what sequences I have been taught and how they relate to yours and Tsung Hwa Jou sets, which are very similar.

 Actually it does not matter much which sequence you choose for your practice, so long as it is a genuine Taijiquan set.
 As I have mentioned earlier, it is not what you practise, but how you practise it that is important.

-Sifu Tsung Hwa Jou and Sifu Yang Jing Ming are world renouned masters.
-Any of their sequences will be alright.
+Sifu Tsung Hwa Jou and Sifu Yang Jing Ming are world renowned masters.
+Any of their sequences will be good.
 But if you have a good teacher, even though he may not be as well known as the two mentioned masters, I believe you will benefit more from his personal teaching than learning from the masters' books.

 My instructor included a crescent kick and a couple of back fist punches which doesn't seem to be duplicated in the other sets.
 Am I focusing on the sequences too much or is it common that the sets differ from instructor to instructor?

 I think the cresent kick is the pattern called “Swaying the Lotus” found in the 108-pattern Yang Style Taijiquan set.
 I am not sure what did you mean by “back fist punches”.

 Yes, you are over-focusing on the sequences.
 It is important to learn a suitable sequence well, but once you have done that you should progress to other more important aspects of Taijiquan training like internal force and combat application.